itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/stepfunctions.md

 # AWS Step Functions

-- Step Functions allow to build visual workflows to orchestrate Lambda Functions
+- Step Functions allow to build visual workflows which are used to orchestrate Lambda Functions
 - Workflow is represented as a JSON state machine
 - Features:
     - Sequence